 “That’s two hours of my life I’ll never get back.”
 This is a common refrain I’ve heard muttered for the past thirty years.
 Poorly managed meetings are the bane of everyone’s existence.
 At their worst, they resemble the absurdity of this year’s political debates.

-People are frustrated by too many meetings, too many people in meetings who aren’t contributing, meetings that go on to long, meetings that are poorly run, people who show up late or not at all and finally people who are doing other work during meetings.
+People are frustrated by too many meetings, too many people in meetings who aren’t contributing, meetings that go on too long, meetings that are poorly run, people who show up late or not at all and finally people who are doing other work during meetings.
+This could be why many corporates choose to use Meeting Software.
+Technology can minimize human errors/delays, it can reduce commute, and helps in keeping the meeting to the point.

 These bad behaviors have become so pervasive that everyone accepts it as the norm.
 And yet in today’s time crunched corporate culture no one is taking a stand to put an end to the meeting madness.
 And maybe, taking a stand is what’s needed.